• Skip to primary navigation

 What can I eat when I am eliminating gluten?
 We have gluten free recipes that you can use as a resource.

 First of all drink as much water as possible to help flush your body of toxins.
-Add 1 tablespoon of apple cider vinegar up to 3 times each day.
+Add 1 TBSP of apple cider vinegar up to 3 times each day.
 This will help your digestive system for sure.
 I suggest in a shot glass with a couple Tablespoons of water.
 If possible reduce dairy or use coconut, almond or other non dairy milk products.
 You can also try daiya brand (dairy free).

 Gluten Free Elimination Diet Menu Ideas